simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 > The Institute of Medicine recommendation for adults younger than 70 years of age is 600 IU of vitamin D daily.
 We are told that this would achieve a level of 50 nmol/L in greater than 97.5% of individuals.
 Regrettably, a statistical error has resulted in erroneous recommendations by the Institute of Medicine leading to this conclusion and it might actually take 8800 IU of vitamin D to achieve this level in 97.5% of the population.
 This is a serious public health blunder.

-> A colleague of mine and I have introduced vitamin D at doses that have achieved greater than 100 nmol/L in most of our patients for the past number of years, and we now see very few patients in our clinics with the flu or influenzalike illness.
+> A colleague of mine and I have introduced vitamin D at doses that have achieved greater than 100 nmol/L in most of our patients for the past number of years, and we now see very few patients in our clinics with the flu or influenza-like illness.
 In those patients who do have influenza, we have treated them with the vitamin D hammer, as coined by my colleague.
 This is a 1-time 50 000 IU dose of vitamin D3 or 10 000 IU 3 times daily for 2 to 3 days.
 The results are dramatic, with complete resolution of symptoms in 48 to 72 hours.
 One-time doses of vitamin D at this level have been used safely and have never been shown to be toxic.8 We urgently need a study of this intervention.
 The cost of vitamin D is about a penny for 1000 IU, so this treatment costs less than a dollar.

 I cannot personally suggest anything beyond "normal" daily amounts, and you should read more before trying anything larger than those amounts.
 5,000 IU/day pills are sold everywhere and are obviously a safe start.